 Matt is originally from Indiana but has been a happy Delaware resident since 1989.
 He received his Bachelor of Science degree in Accounting from Purdue University.
 In his spare time, he enjoys golf, basketball, chess, travel and playing with his children.

-Becky began her career in Sales and Marketing for a local homebuilder over 12 years ago after graduating from the University of Delaware’s, Alfred Lerner School of Business and Economics.
+Becky began her career in Sales and Marketing after graduating from the University of Delaware’s, Alfred Lerner School of Business and Economics.
 She has since worked in publishing, hospitality and healthcare-related industries, focusing on client relations and management.
 Joining the Cancer Support Community of Delaware (CSCDE) Board of Directors in 2011, Becky served on the Executive Committee for 3 of her 5 years with the organization.

 After starting a family in 2015, Becky furthered her passion in the non-profit sector by resigning from the board to serve as the Development Coordinator at CSCDE.
-Becky has been with the Nemours Fund for Children’s Health since April 2017, working in Partnership Development and Cause Related Marketing.
-She enjoys representing the philanthropic arm of Nemours and looks to educate the community about Nemours, while cultivating and stewarding donors of Nemours/Alfred I. duPont Hospital for Children.
+Becky has been with the Nemours Hospital for Children since April 2017, working in Institutional Advancement.
+She enjoys representing the philanthropic arm of Nemours and looks to educate the community about Nemours, while making a positive impact on the lives of patients and families.

-A Delaware native, Becky resides in the city of Wilmington with her husband, Jarred and daughter, Lauren.
+A Delaware native, Becky resides in the city of Wilmington with her husband and two children.
 When she is not fundraising for a great cause, she can be found teaching barre at Lovering Studio or walking to Rockford Park with her family, including her handsome chocolate lab, Pelle.

 Mike Reilly is the father of three children who all benefited from the strong foundation provided by a Montessori education.
 By making available Montessori education to more students, particularly in the City of Wilmington, FSMA is an energizing, positive organization on which Mike is excited to serve as a director.